The Only Reason to Apply Early Decision

 Early Decision Application Instructions

-- If you are applying for Early Decision, you must take the ACT no later than the October test date or the SAT no later than November.
+- If you choose to submit your test scores and are applying Early Decision, you must take the ACT no later than the October test date or the SAT no later than November.

-- If you are applying for Early Decision 2, you must take the ACT or SAT no later than the December test date.
+- If you choose to submit your test scores and are applying Early Decision 2, you must take the ACT or SAT no later than the December test date.

-- You must indicate your interest in the Early Decision Program on the BU questions section of the Common Application.
-This outlines the binding nature of this option and must be signed by the applicant, a parent or guardian, and a guidance counselor.
+- When applying using the Common Application, you must indicate your interest in the Early Decision program on the BU member section of your application.
+This section of the web page explains the binding nature of the ED program and must be signed by the applicant, a parent or guardian, and a school counselor.

 - If admitted, you must submit a nonrefundable enrollment deposit and withdraw your applications to all other colleges and universities.
-Please make sure that all credentials sent by mail are addressed to:
+Please make sure that all application materials are uploaded to the MyBU portal.

 - If you are an Early Decision applicant who is not admitted, your application may be deferred for consideration during the regular admissions cycle.
-In that case, you’ll be considered for admission only after submitting your mid-year grades.
-You’ll be notified of a final admission decision in late March.
+In that case, you will be considered for admission only after submitting your mid-year grades.
+You will be notified of a final admission decision in late March.

 Financial Aid & Scholarships

 - Early Decision applicants who apply for financial aid and are admitted to BU will have 100% of their demonstrated need met.
 You will be notified if you receive funding with your admission decision.
 Please note that only US citizens and permanent residents are eligible for need-based financial aid.